Optimal Decentralized Control with Asymmetric One-Step Delayed Information Sharing: Proofs of Theorems and Lemmas

 where $\tilde{v}(t)$ is equal to

-It can be verified using Lemmas~\ref{lem:estimatordynamics} and~\ref{lem:equivestimators} that $\tilde{v}(t)$ is Gaussian, zero-mean and independent across time $t$.
-With the estimator system well-characterized, let us now turn our attention to the objective function.
-Rewriting the objective function~\eqref{eq:costfn} in terms of the estimator variables $[\hat{x}_1(t)~\hat{\hat{x}}_2(t)]$ and the modified input $\overline{u}(t)$, after noting that the terms involving $e_1(t)$ and $e_2(t)$ are either zero or independent of the input,
+It can be verified from Lemmas~\ref{lem:estimatordynamics} and~\ref{lem:equivestimators} that $\tilde{v}(t)$ is Gaussian, zero-mean and independent across time.
+With the estimator system well-characterized, we now show that the original objective function~\eqref{eq:costfn} is equivalently expressed in terms of $\overline{x}(t)$ and $\overline{u}(t)$.